una-ada/anarchy.website/gthnglsnnrs/index.md

 @ruined_picnic) available from ["The Picnic Archive"][21].

-Posts related to Goth Angel Sinners on this site are tagged as [#podcast][9], including the notes on the latest episode: [Part V: Post-Scarcity][7]
+Posts related to Goth Angel Sinners on this site are tagged as [#podcast][9], including the notes on the latest episode: [Part VI: A Real Podcast][7]

 {% assign relevant = site.posts | where: "series","gthnglsnnrs" %}
-{%- for post in relevant limit:7 -%}
+{%- for post in relevant -%}
     {%- include preview.html post=post -%}
 {%- endfor -%}